tylernchls/AWS-EC2-Automation/README.md

 ### Prerequisites
 - Latest version on Node.js.
 Run ```node -v``` to check if already installed on your machine.
 If not, installation instructions can be found [here](https://nodejs.org/en/download/).
-- AWS account preferably with Admin role.
+- AWS account preferably with Admin role for ease of testing.
 If you need an account, please create one [here](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).

 ### Installing
 1. Clone the repository onto your local machine, cd into the project, and open on your favorite text editor.